city-super/MatrixCity/MatrixCityPlugin/docs/Render-Data.md

     ![Camera_vignette](figures/Camera_vignette.png)

 ## Render
-1. Double click the camera trajectory uasset to enter the sequence.
+### 1. Double click the camera trajectory uasset to enter the sequence.
 ![Into_sequence](figures/Into_sequence.png)
 ![In_sequence](figures/In_sequence.png)

-2. Select the newest Movie Render Queue version and click this icon to render images.
+### 2. Select the newest Movie Render Queue version and click this icon to render images.
 ![Select_MVQ_version](figures/Select_MVQ_version.png)

-3. Click the icons below to select the render config you want.
+### 3. Click the icons below to select the render config you want.
 ![Select_config](figures/Select_config.png)

-4. You can control the rendering pass in the section `Exports`.
+### 4. You can control the rendering pass in the section `Exports`.
 Our default rendering config only enable `rgb`, `depth` and `normal` pass.
 You can enable other passes you want.
 You can also control the output format by changing `Extension` of each path. **Note that output of exr format is in the linear space and output of png format is in the sRGB space, which needs gamma correction for mutual conversion.**
 ![Select_render_pass](figures/Select_render_pass.png)

-5. You can control the output directory, output name format, and output resolution in the section `Output`. **After finishing setting the render config, remember to click the `Accept` icon.**
+### 5. You can control the output directory, output name format, and output resolution in the section `Output`. **After finishing setting the render config, remember to click the `Accept` icon.**
 ![Select_output_setting](figures/Select_output_setting.png)

-6. (Optional) If you change the config file provided, you can click this icon to create your own config file, which is saved in folder `CitySample/Content/Cinematics`.
+### 6. (Optional) If you change the config file provided, you can click this icon to create your own config file, which is saved in folder `CitySample/Content/Cinematics`.
 ![Save_config](figures/Save_config.png)

-7. Click the `Render(local)` icon to render the images. **Note that the first running requires compiling the shaders, which will take a long time.
+### 7. Click the `Render(local)` icon to render the images. **Note that the first running requires compiling the shaders, which will take a long time.
 Just wait patiently.** Output will be saved in the folder you specify in the render config.
 ![render](figures/render.png)

 ## Extra

 ### Camera aspect ratio:
 The default camera aspect ratio is 16:9.
-If your output resolution is not this ratio, you should set `Constrain Aspect Ratio` as false in the `Details` panel after selecting the cine camera actor.
+If your output resolution is not this ratio, you should set `Constrain Aspect Ratio` as False in the `Details` panel after selecting the cine camera actor.
 We have changed this setting in our provided camera trajectories of street view.
 Please note that you need to change this setting for your own generated trajectories, whose output resolution ratio is not 16:9.
 ![Set_constrain](figures/Set_constrain.png)

 ### Depth: